marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/defining-the-output-assembler-language.rst

 .. index:: __DTOR_LIST__

-The linker must build two lists of these functions-a list of initialization functions, called ``__CTOR_LIST__``, and a list of termination functions, called ``__DTOR_LIST__``.
+The linker must build two lists of these functions---a list of initialization functions, called ``__CTOR_LIST__``, and a list of termination functions, called ``__DTOR_LIST__``.